ubco-W2022T2-data301/project-group43/README.md

 ## Describe your dataset in about 150-200 words

 This dataset is collected by the Financial Times, which analyzes the top 1000 fastest-growing companies in Europe.
 Statista chose the companies with the perspective of analyzing the impact of COVID during 2020.
-Regarding data collection, the FT advertised the project online and invited CEOs and CFOs of companies to certify figures from company databases and alternative public sources.
-The minimum requirements that companies had to participate in included minimum revenue figures, non-subsidiary status, and not excessively volatile share prices.
-The country is from the FT’s list of chosen European countries.
+Regarding data collection, the FT advertised the project online and invited CEOs and CFOs of the previously mentioned companies to certify figures from company databases and alternative public sources.
+The minimum requirements for the companies to participate in the dataset included minimum revenue figures, non-subsidiary status, and not excessively volatile share prices and finally for the country to be from the FT’s list of chosen European countries.

 As such, the dataset features the following categories:
 * Company name and founding year